Ssemaganda-George/mlFlow/README.md

 # mlFlow
+This repo contains;
-Github Actions
+A Github Actions
-ml flow with actions
+ML flow with actions
+And an CI/CD pipe line.

 Requirements;